 1) Ancient Chinese inventions like gunpowder and paper had global impacts

-2) Indian contributions to mathematics underpin much of todays computer science
+2) Indian contributions to mathematics underpin much of today's computer science

-A truly comprehensive understanding must encompass technological developments from all cultures
+A truly comprehensive understanding must encompass technological developments from all cultures worldwide

 < Go Back